lighthouse-no/sap-ms-teams-integration-poc/docs/azure_config.md

 # Initial Azure Configuration

 Log on to your Azure account and create a Resource group.
-Then Within this resource group create an Azure Bot.
+Then within this resource group create an Azure Bot.

 Here, the resource group has been called `lh_bot_group` and the bot has been called `lh_convo_bot`.